philipwalton/private-parts/README.md

 ## How It Works

-Most people deal with private properties in JavaScript by prefixing them with an underscore and hoping that everyone using their library knows and respects the convention.
+Most people deal with private properties in JavaScript by prefixing them with an underscore and hoping that everyone using their library understands and respects this convention.

-Consider this example:
+Consider the following example:

 ```javascript
 function Car() {